 Madawaska is part of a conservation easement in the larger Santa Clara Tract.
 This remote pond covers more than 220 acres in a largely east-west orientation.

 This beautiful area of state lands has exceptional birding.
 Look for Common Loons, Common Mergansers, and American Black Duck.
 There's a long list of warblers which include Yellow-rumped, Pine, Northern Parula, and Common Yellowthroat.

 This is one of the highlighted locations of the annual Paul Smith's VIC Great Adirondack Birding Celebration (GABC) which is a 3-day Adirondack birding festival.
-There are options for day-long birding workshops, naturalist walks and crafts.

 From the trailhead, walk the old road along the pond.

 Read our blog about Birding in Madawaska.